 The agenda and hearing packets for work sessions and regular meetings are available online or by contacting the Development Review Center at 970-221-6750 approximately a week before the meetings.

-At 6 p.m., in Council Chambers at 300 Laporte Ave., City Council will hold a regular meeting.
-Items related to planning and development review include:
+At 6 p.m., in the Council Chambers at 300 W. Laporte Ave., City Council will conduct a regular meeting.
+Agenda items related to development review and planning include:

 Agendas are posted online on the Thursday afternoon prior to each meeting.
 A list of planned topics to be addressed by City Council and the Urban Renewal Authority Board in the next six months is available at fcgov.com/CityClerk/Planning-Calendar.php.